Sitefinity/webservices-kendo-widget/README.md

 - You must have a Sitefinity CMS license.
 - Your setup must comply with the system requirements.
  For more information, see the [System requirements](https://docs.sitefinity.com/system-requirements) for the  respective Sitefinity CMS version.
+- A user with the credentials (or change these in the DataImporter.cs file) ->
+	email: admin@test.com
+	pass: password

+- Follow the steps from 1 to 10 to setup authentication in Sitefinity as described here -> https://docs.sitefinity.com/request-access-token-for-calling-web-services

 ### Installation